Jason Motte: Personal life

 Motte is a Christian.
 Motte and his wife Caitlin have a daughter and a son.
 They reside in Memphis, where Motte has coached at the college and high school level.
+In part due to the traveling required for college baseball, he has currently serving as the head baseball coach at Christian Brothers High School in Memphis.

 Motte's brother, James, played in the Minnesota Twins farm system.

 The couple runs two foundations: the Jason Motte Foundation, and a cancer awareness foundation called "Strikeout Childhood Cancer."
 While recovering from Tommy John surgery in 2013, Motte disclosed that his encounters with numerous people stricken with cancer – from his grandfather to Cardinals fans, including many children – moved him to visit and encourage them.
 As a result, Motte and the Cardinals organized a pediatric cancer awareness day on September 23, 2013, to set aside 5,000 game tickets at the pavilion that cost $10.00 each, with $3.00 per ticket going to the Jason Motte Foundation.
 An additional 1,000 tickets were donated to pediatric cancer patients just released from the hospital.
 For those unable to go to Busch Stadium, Motte organized a group of several of his teammates to see the children in person.